Yilan County, Taiwan

 Yilan, alternately spelled I-lan, is a county in northeastern Taiwan.
-Yilan is the northernmost county on the island of Taiwan, with a population of 450,031.
-Its seat is located in Yilan City.
+It has a population of 450,031, and its seat is located in Yilan City.

-Before the Han Chinese Wu Sha led his company into large-scale reclamation in today’s Yilan in 1787, the area was mainly inhabited by the indigenous Kavalan people.
+Before the Han Chinese Wu Sha led his company into large-scale reclamation in today's Yilan in 1787, the area was mainly inhabited by the indigenous Kavalan people.
 During the Japanese rule, much of the present day Yilan County was part of Japan within its Taihoku Prefecture.
 When the Republic of China took over Taiwan in 1945, it became part of Taipei County until 10 October 1950 when 12 southeastern townships of Taipei County split off to form the present day Yilan County.

 Name

 Jiaoxi Aerial Panorama with Jiaoxi Train Station, Yilan in the middle of the frame.
 December 2022.

 Jiaoxi Township in Yilan from above with Turtle Island 龜山島, Taiwan's one active Volcano, sitting on the horizon in the middle of the frame.